-So I went looking for a way to change the alert settings for non-email items in Outlook, and I stumbled upon a different method of being alerted to changes on my project site, including new posts to my discussion area.
+So I looked for a way to change Outlook’s alert settings for non-email items.
+I stumbled upon a different method of being alerted to changes on my project site, including new posts to my discussion area.
 Oddly enough, and truly pure coincidence, I found it right here on Bamboo Nation.
 It was John’s second post ever on SharePoint Blank.
 Detailed instructions about how exactly to do this are here.

 Then I set about testing which method worked best.

 Short answer: the alert function within SharePoint worked better for me than linking the discussion list to Outlook.
 I still haven’t figured out how to get that little chime to let me know about a new item when I link the discussion list to Outlook using the button on the Ribbon.
 Going through and setting the alerts using the Alert Me function within SharePoint gave me (audible and on-screen) notifications the second the mail server made its rounds.

 A couple of things of note.
-If you are using the “link to Outlook” function, then deleting that item within Outlook also deletes it from the project site on SharePoint.
+If you use the “link to Outlook” function, then deleting that item within Outlook also deletes it from the project site on SharePoint.
 That makes sense since you have actually linked the two interfaces, and what happens on one happens on the other.
 The upside is that when Outlook and your SharePoint site are synced-and-linked, you can directly reply to discussion items and create new posts within the Outlook interface.
-The downside is that if you have an itchy delete finger, you might wind up wiping out a post or even a whole thread on the project site carelessly deleting it in Outlook.
+The downside is that if you have an itchy delete finger, you might wind up wiping out a post or even a whole thread on the project site carelessly, deleting it in Outlook.